 Documented in my Dual Exhaust Build post my X-pipe V2 attempted to do just that.
 This system replaced the single Borla with built in x-pipe with a custom fabricated X-pipe, dual Magnaflow catalytic converters, and dual Borla mufflers.
 It made a little more power than the original X-pipe system, but didn't quite match the best Y-pipe pulls.

 Here is the V2 X-pipe compared to the Y-pipe with Borla center exit.
 Much better in the 2500-4500 range, but the Y-pipe with cat and helmholtz resonator beats it in the 4500 to 6500 range.
 Still the overall power band of the new X-pipe system is much better and without a doubt it is the system that will stay on my car.

 So there you have it, few things that can improve the performance of your swapped 2GR.
-End result 299whp, or 360hp at the flywheel.
-Compared to where I started back in 2017, that's 18hp gained at 6400rpm, and 44ft-lb of torque at 3300rpm!
+End result 299whp, or 360hp at the flywheel assuming 17% drive train loss.
+Compared to where I started back in 2017, that's 18whp gained at 6400rpm, and 44ft-lb of torque at 3300rpm!